 One of the biggest myths we feed into is that setting ourselves as a number one priority is selfish and unkind.
 Truth is, it is the most loving thing we can do for ourselves and for others.
 Our loved ones gain when we are in a good space and when we have all our energy at any given moment.
 People benefit when we are whole and life opens when we are thriving.
-Yet, we’re so conditioned to believe that things will fall apart and it is not ethical to put the person who lives inside your heart, body, and mind first.
+Yet, we’re so conditioned to believe that things will fall apart and that it is not ethical to put the person who lives inside your heart, body, and mind first.

 I remember before I met my husband, I started to pull back from some toxic relationships in my life.
 I allowed myself to be taken advantage of; let myself be taken for granted.
 They demanded so much but gave so little.
 My time, my finances, my heartfelt, “I will stretch until I break, as long as you don’t have discomfort.”

 Making yourself a priority enables you to be a better person, not just for yourself, but for the relationships your forge along the way.
-The choices we make from a more loving space are far more beneficial than the ones we make from a place of guilt, lack and overextending.
+The choices we make from a more loving space are far more beneficial than the ones we make from a place of guilt, lack, and overextending.

 Below are seven ways to start to value yourself and make yourself an important person in your life.
-Besides, everything starts with you.

 1. Stop comparing yourself

 Comparing ourselves to others is a losing battle.
 Not only do we look for things we lack, but we find ourselves in the feeling of lack.
-Unless you have been in their shoes, view life the way they do and gone through their experiences, you are comparing yourself to information that can in no way be accurate.
+Unless you have been in their shoes, viewed life the way they do, and gone through their experiences, you are comparing yourself to information that can in no way be accurate.
 Comparing takes the focus off you and onto that person, yet your power lies in things you can affect in your life.
 You are a unique being and there is nobody in the world like you.

 Start to shift your focus on things that are going right in your life and pay attention to the person looking back in the mirror.
 He or she has their own unique attributes.
-Let go of the inner perfectionist and start to appreciate your smile, your talents, what you have to offer.
+Let go of the inner perfectionist and start to appreciate your smile, your talents, and what you have to offer.
 Starting to see your value is the fastest way to shift focus to the right place.